 * Analyze data, interpret directions, procedures and regulations, and develop appropriate responses.

-* Perform job duties in uncertain and unpleasant settings under stressful conditions.
+* Perform job duties under stressful conditions.

 * Maintain confidential information in accordance with legal standards and/or County regulations.